Flowing with the Wheel of the Year: A Guide to Seasonal Living

 What's the difference between a sabbat and esbat?

 Sabbats: Sabbats are like the big, grand celebrations on the Wheel of the Year.
 They mark the changing seasons and significant milestones throughout the year.
 From the enchanting Samhain to the lively Beltane, each sabbat brings its own unique energy and festivities.
-Think of it as a cosmic party where witches and pagans come together to honor nature, connect with ancient traditions, and dance under the moonlight.

 Do I have to celebrate all 8 Sabbats and Esbats?